thom033/thom033/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with cloud deployment strategies.
 - 💬 Ask me about anything related to web development and software engineering.
-- 📫 How to reach me: [Your Email](mailto:your.email@example.com)
+- 📫 How to reach me: [Thomis.rasolomandimby@gmail.com](mailto:your.email@example.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love hiking and exploring new places.
+- ⚡ Fun fact: I love singing and I try to play guitar.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or check out my [GitHub repositories](https://github.com/thom033).